wincaton/week2labs/Independent_Lab.md

 ## Descriptive Text

 Use Markdown to add descriptive text at the top of your notebook.
 Include details that inform the reader of the context, purpose, and author of the notebook.
-For example:
+For example, you might include:

 * Course Information (e.g., course name, program name, etc.)
 * Assignment Name